Looking To Install A Wood Stove? - What You Need To Know

 How Large Does My Wood Stove Flue Need To Be?

-Most wood stoves come with an attachment that indicates the required size of the flue.
-Models typically come with a 125mm or 150mm outlet on either the top or rear of the appliance.
-All you need to do is source the corresponding enamel pipe to take waste gases from the stove to the chimney.
-When you reach the chimney, you need to convert a 125mm pipe into a 150mm one to comply with regulations.
+Most wood stoves come with an attachment indicating the flue's required size.
+Models typically have a 125mm or 150mm outlet on the appliance's top or rear.
+To take waste gases from the stove to the chimney, you need only source the corresponding enamel pipe.
+When you reach the chimney, you must convert a 125mm pipe into a 150mm one to comply with regulations.

 Most systems come with an adaptor kit, allowing you to adjust the flue to the required diameter.